jhauberg/dledger/MANUAL.md

   $ 0.5
 ```

-However, these transactions contradict each other in regard to forecasting; do you have a current position of 50, or a 100?
+However, these transactions are problematic in regard to forecasting; do you have a current position of 50, or a 100?

-*Note that this contradiction will stand as long as the transactions occur within the same report; i.e. you could split the transactions into separate journals, but you would also have to run individual reports per journal.*

-To solve this issue, you can consolidate the individual transactions:
+You can resolve this ambiguity by consolidating these transactions into one:

 ```
 2019/03/16 ABC (150)
   $ 2
 ```

-This clearly and explicitly states that your current, and total position, is 150 shares.
+This explicitly states that your current, and total position (across all portfolios), is 150 shares.

+*Note that even while keeping separate journals, the ambiguity will remain unless you also run separate reports.*